Orlando Hit and Run Attorney

 80 percent of your medical expenses and 60 percent of your lost wages.

-Our lawyers can help you access your current insurance policy to determine how much coverage you may be able to obtain—you may have additional coverage under uninsured motorist protection coverage, for example.
+Our personal injury lawyers can help you access your current insurance policy to determine how much coverage you may be able to obtain—you may have additional coverage under uninsured motorist protection coverage, for example.

 Call (407) 500-0000 to speak with one of our experienced Orlando hit and run accident lawyers if you or someone you know has been involved in a car accident.
 We’re happy to follow up directly with the investigating agency on your behalf and use our resources to further investigate your case.